Convenience store: United Kingdom

 From the late-1960s onwards, many such shops started to be owned by expatriate African-born Indians, expelled from their homelands by the newly independent countries' rulers (see Expulsion of Asians from Uganda).
-Under the Shops Act 1950, Sunday trading had been illegal for most traders, with exceptions only allowed for small shops selling perishable items (i.e. milk, bread, butter, fresh meat and vegetables), and most shops that were not off licences (i.e. selling alcohol) had to close at 20:00.
+Under the Shops Act 1950, Sunday trading had been illegal for most traders, with exceptions only allowed for small shops selling perishable items (such as milk, bread, butter, fresh meat and vegetables), and most shops that were not off-licences (i.e. selling alcohol) had to close at 20:00.
 The Sunday Trading Act 1994 allowed large-format shops over 280 m2 in size to open on Sunday for not more than six hours despite several proposals from the citizens to remove restrictions at different times.

-More recently, due to a combination of competition laws and a lack of large-scale development space, many of the larger retail brands have now developed shop formats based around convenience shop and corner shop scale spaces, including Sainsbury's Local, Little Waitrose and Tesco Express.
+More recently, due to a combination of competition laws and a lack of large-scale development space, many of the larger retail brands have now developed shop formats based around convenience-shop- and corner-shop-scale spaces, including Sainsbury's Local, Little Waitrose and Tesco Express.